 Day 1 Valle de Cocora (2400) – Finca Buenos Aires (3500) // 12 km, 1100 meter elevation gain

 The first day we walked mainly through cloud forests.
 The route itself is not very technical but mostly challenging in terms of distance covered and altitude gained.
-The route goes up from 2400 to 3500 meter where we camped at Finca Buenos Aires.
-(This finca was only open since 3 months and is not yet on apps like OSM and maps.me).
-There are not a lot of possibilities to pitch your tent on this route because it is all steep or full with trees.
+The route goes up from 2400 to 3500 meters where we camped at Finca Buenos Aires.
+There are not a lot of possibilities to pitch your tent on this route because it is all steep or full of trees.
 There is one other option where you can sleep: Finca Argentina.
 It is 2.5 km before Finca Buenos Aires.
 We stopped here for a coffee, but if you have the time and energy to continue to Finca Buenos Aires it is worth it.
 The location and views are just better there!
 Here you finally reach the point where you climbed out of the forest and can enjoy some spectacular views.

 Day 2: Hike on the Paramo // route: 12 km and 1100 meter elevation gain, highest point: 4600m